serhii-hnidobor/test-task-gmail-unread-messages-checker/README.md

 Once the script completes, it will output the total number of unread messages.

+To ensure proper functionality and prevent detection by anti-bot mechanisms, this script is designed to run the browser in head mode.
+However, if you prefer not to see the browser window while the script is running, you can utilize the following command (Xvfb installation is required):

+xvfb-run --auto-servernum --server-num=1 node main.js --email your.email@gmail.com --password yourPassword123 [--chromeExecutablePath /path/to/chrome/executable]

 ## Notes

 - The script uses the Playwright libraries to automate browser actions.
 It emulates user behavior to log in to Gmail and count unread messages.